JBC CD-2BC Professional Soldering Station vs Uni-T UT139C True-RMS Multimeter

 Which is better, the JBC CD-2BC Professional Soldering Station or the Uni-T UT139C True-RMS Multimeter?

 It depends on your use case.
-JBC CD-2BC Professional Soldering Station (JBC, $729): The JBC CD-2BC is the soldering station you buy when 'good enough' isn't anymore.
-If you do PCB rework professionally — or you're a serious hobbyist tired of fighting temperature drift on dense boards — the JBC's thermal recovery and cartridge-as-heater design make every other station feel coarse.
-Overkill for occasional hobby use; transformative for daily bench work.
-Uni-T UT139C True-RMS Multimeter (Uni-T, $49): The UT139C punches well above its $50 price.
+JBC CD-2BC Professional Soldering Station (JBC, Offer unconfirmed): The JBC CD-2BC is a professional-tier cartridge station whose manufacturer-documented architecture is aimed at frequent PCB rework.
+This site has not independently bench-tested its recovery or temperature stability, so buyers should treat the premium as a workflow and ecosystem decision, not a proven performance multiplier.
+It is difficult to justify for occasional hobby use.
+Uni-T UT139C True-RMS Multimeter (Uni-T, Offer unconfirmed): The UT139C punches well above its $50 price.
 True-RMS, auto-ranging, and CAT III rating make it a legitimate bench multimeter.
 For hobbyists and repair techs who need accurate readings without Fluke prices, this is the recommendation.

 How much does the JBC CD-2BC Professional Soldering Station cost vs the Uni-T UT139C True-RMS Multimeter?